SaharaLacey/ripper-wrapper/README.md

 ## English

+Install docker.
+It is a tool for running code in a manner isolated from your local computer environment.
+The easiest way to get started is to use the desktop version: https://www.docker.com/products/docker-desktop

 ### Windows
-1. Install docker
-2. Get the script windows_ripper.ps1
+0. Download the script`windows_ripper.ps1`
-3. Open the command line and go to the folder with the script
+1. Open command line and go to the folder with the downloaded script
-4. Run the script `powershell -ExecutionPolicy Bypass .\windows_ripper.ps1 -Action install -Number 10`
+2. Run the script `powershell -ExecutionPolicy Bypass .\windows_ripper.ps1 -Action install -Number 10`
-5. If you run it without any parameters you'll see a simple manual message `powershell -ExecutionPolicy Bypass .\windows_ripper.ps1`
+3. Run withour parameters to get short instructions `powershell -ExecutionPolicy Bypass .\windows_ripper.ps1`

 ### MacOS
-1. Possible to launch without parametres (first launching): silent-executing with 'runmode=install` and `amount=50`
-2. You can set up amount of containers to work: `/bin/bash os_x_ripper.sh -n 10`, where n = number of containers

-### List of commands (for Mac version):
+0. Download the script `os_x_ripper.sh`
+1. Run the Terminal app.
+In the terminal, go to the folder with the script.
-1. First launch:
+2. First run:
-   `/bin/bash os_x_ripper.sh -n 10`
+   `os_x_ripper.sh -n 10`
-   you can skip setting the number of containers if you have a powerful computer
+   The parameter `-n 10` sets the number of containers.
+You can omit it if you have a powerful computer.
 2. Update the existing setup:
-   `/bin/bash os_x_ripper.sh -m reinstall -n 10`
+   `os_x_ripper.sh -m reinstall -n 10`
-   You may change the number of containers too if you feel like the computer is significantly slowed down.
 3. Stop the attack:
-   `/bin/bash os_x_ripper.sh -m stop`
+   `os_x_ripper.sh -m stop`
    For example, if you are low on bandwidth and need to make video call.
 4. Continue the attack:
    `/bin/bash os_x_ripper.sh -m start`